thursdaybw/BasiqVoyager/web/docs/basiq-production-access.md

    - In order to qualify my "app" as an "Outsourced Service Provider" I would need to be sponsored by and "ADR".

 8. **Do I need to apply for ACCC accreditation to access Open Banking data via Basiq?**
-   - Depending on the access model you choose, you may need to apply for accreditation with the ACCC.
+   - Depending on the access model I choose, I may need to apply for accreditation with the ACCC.
 Some access models, such as the "Trusted Advisor" or "Outsourced Service Provider" models, may not require official CDR accreditation.

 9. **Can I connect to a real bank in the sandbox environment?**
-   - Assumption: The sandbox environment is typically used for testing with simulated data, not real data.
-For accessing real bank data, you'd generally use a production environment.
-However, it's recommended to confirm this with Basiq.
+   - The sandbox environment is typically used for testing with simulated data, not real data.
+For accessing real bank data, I'd generally use a production environment.

 10. **Can Basiq enable the sandbox to talk to a real bank, or can they approve a production application?**
-    - Assumption: The Basiq representative's statement suggests that Basiq can enable access to real bank data, but it's not clear whether this refers to the sandbox or production environment.
-It would be best to clarify this directly with Basiq support.
-This is based on the information provided by the author.
+   - I contacted a Basiq representative via the discussion board of the representative's Basiq GitHub account, seeking clarification about access to production data.
+The Basiq representative's response was:

+     > "The 'Error: Connections not enabled - Error: Access denied' relates with live connection, on sandbox environment, you can use our test institutions which are [outlined here](https://basiq.io/docs/guide/connections#test-institutions) in our docs, but if you try to connect with a real bank account, you will get this error, In this case, Basiq enables this for you, all you need to do is to reach out to support@basiq.io and discuss your plan."

+     The use of the word "this" in the representative's response creates ambiguity.
+It could be interpreted as Basiq being able to enable a live connection to a real bank in the sandbox environment.
+However, this interpretation seems implausible as the term "sandbox" typically implies a testing environment without access to production data.
+Alternatively, the representative might be using "this" to refer to a shift in context, implying that Basiq can enable a live connection to a real bank in a production environment.
+Given the ambiguity, it would be best to seek further clarification directly from Basiq support.